 |Nutritional Guidelines (per serving)|

 This recipe for millet and vegetable soup hits the spot on a cool day and can be a one-pot meal.
 We often have soup for breakfast during the cooler months, and this makes an excellent savory breakfast option.
-You can vary the vegetables according to what you have on hand (see variations below for suggestions), or your mood, but make sure you always use the base of carrot/celery/onion.
+You can vary the vegetables according to what you have on hand, or your mood, but make sure you always use the base of carrot/celery/onion.
 Toasting the millet adds another layer of flavor to the soup.
-(This step is optional but really adds dimension to the final product.)

 - 2 tablespoons olive oil

 - 2 carrots (chopped)